qpdf/qpdf/manual/design.rst

 Instances of ``QPDFObjectHandle`` can be directly created and modified using static factory methods in the ``QPDFObjectHandle`` class.
 There are factory methods for each type of object as well as a convenience method ``QPDFObjectHandle::parse`` that creates an object from a string representation of the object.
+The ``_qpdf`` user-defined string literal is also available, making it possible to create instances of ``QPDFObjectHandle`` with ``"(pdf-syntax)"_qpdf``.
 Existing instances of ``QPDFObjectHandle`` can also be modified in several ways.
 See comments in :file:`QPDFObjectHandle.hh` for details.

-An instance of ``QPDF`` is constructed by using the class's default constructor.
+An instance of ``QPDF`` is constructed by using the class's default constructor or with ``QPDF::create()``.
 If desired, the ``QPDF`` object may be configured with various methods that change its default behavior.
-Then the ``QPDF::processFile()`` method is passed the name of a PDF file, which permanently associates the file with that QPDF object.
-A password may also be given for access to password-protected files.
-QPDF does not enforce encryption parameters and will treat user and owner passwords equivalently.
-Either password may be used to access an encrypted file.
-``QPDF`` will allow recovery of a user password given an owner password.
+Then the ``QPDF::processFile`` method is passed the name of a PDF file, which permanently associates the file with that ``QPDF`` object.
+A password may also be given for access to password-protected files. ``QPDF`` does not enforce encryption parameters and will treat user and owner passwords equivalently.
+Either password may be used to access an encrypted file. ``QPDF`` will allow recovery of a user password given an owner password.
 The input PDF file must be seekable.
-(Output files written by ``QPDFWriter`` need not be seekable, even when creating linearized files.)
+Output files written by ``QPDFWriter`` need not be seekable, even when creating linearized files.
 During construction, ``QPDF`` validates the PDF file's header, and then reads the cross reference tables and trailer dictionaries.
 The ``QPDF`` class keeps only the first trailer dictionary though it does read all of them so it can check the ``/Prev`` key. ``QPDF`` class users may request the root object and the trailer dictionary specifically.
 The cross reference table is kept private.
 Objects may then be requested by number or by walking the object tree.

 When a PDF file has a cross-reference stream instead of a cross-reference table and trailer, requesting the document's trailer